allenlooplee/open-piggy-legacy/README.md

      - Expect the balance of the smart contract to be the amount sent by the owner initially.
 2. **Checking in**
    - It should check in tomorrow when the owner calls the checkIn function tomorrow (T + 1).
-     - Expect the current time to match tomorrow's date (T + 1).
      - Expect the lastCheckInTime variable to match tomorrow's date (T + 1).
      - Expect the canWithdraw function to return false.
      - Expect the balance of the smart contract to be the same as what was there beforehand.
    - It should check in and receive the funds tomorrow when the owner calls the checkIn function with new funds tomorrow (T + 1).
-     - Expect the current time to match tomorrow's date (T + 1).
      - Expect the lastCheckInTime variable to match tomorrow's date (T + 1).
      - Expect the canWithdraw function to return false.
      - Expect the balance of the smart contract to be the same as what was there beforehand plus any new funds that have